superpositioncc/waive-front-v2/README.md

 | Linux   | `/usr/lib/vst`                       | `/usr/lib/vst3`                      | *n/a*                      |
 | Windows | `C:\Program Files\Common Files\VST2` | `C:\Program Files\Common Files\VST3` | *n/a* |

-⚠️ **Known issue: if you are using Ableton Live on MacOS, only the Audio Units component will work.**

 In your DAW, rescan plugins if it does not automatically.

 # OSC control